ABOUT THE CREATOR

 I’m a part of a “flattie” group of women, and I’ve never found a more loving and accepting group of individuals.

-The Neulasta injections were worse than chemo IMO.
-As it went through your system I’d get shooting electricity like zaps fire through my spinal cord.
+The Neulasta injections were worse than chemo, in my opinion.
+As it went through your system, I’d get shooting electricity like zaps fire through my spinal cord.

 There were a few times the infection neared sepsis, but adding antibiotics to my medication list kept it at bay.